lizzybrooks/HTMLandCSS-1-exercises/README.md

-Code for Day 1 slides, both examples and class exercises.
-This only covers html and css, so no need to run a local server.
+Code starters for our intro to HTML unit.